• Skip to primary navigation

 Recipe Questions

-How to color the diplomat cream?
+How do I color diplomat cream?

-Can the diplomatic cream be frozen?
+Can diplomat cream be frozen?

-Difference between mousseline cream and diplomat cream?
+What’s the difference between mousseline and diplomat cream?

-Plate with diplomatic cream and strawberries
+Plate with diplomat cream and strawberries

 Print